packleader206/Project2/README.md

 ## Using the App:

-Users must sign-up and create a login using email and password in order to use the app.
-Once logged in, users can browse items currently for sale posted by other users, and also create and post items of their own for sale.
-Once registered, users have access to a profile page that allows them to manage their items they currently have listed for sale.
+Users must register and create a login credentials using their email and password in order to use the app.
+Once login is established, users can browse items currently for sale posted by other users, and also create and post items of their own for sale.
+Registered users have access to a profile page which allows them to manage the items they currently have listed for sale.

 ## Screenshots: